giantswarm/kyverno-policy-operator/README.md

 Kyverno Policy Operator reconciles the GiantSwarm PolicyException instances and creates the necessary Kyverno PolicyExceptions objects.

-A GiantSwarm PolicyException consists of a list of Policies and Targets to be excluded from the Kyverno Policy Engine.
-Having a GiantSwarm PolicyException will ensure that workloads targeted by that policy won't be blocked during Admission time by Kyverno.
+A Giant Swarm PolicyException consists of a list of Policies and Targets to be excluded from the Kyverno Policy Engine.
+Having a Giant Swarm PolicyException will ensure that workloads targeted by that policy won't be blocked during Admission time by Kyverno.

 ### Sample Giant Swarm PolicyException: